javaee/tutorial/README.md

 - Maven
 - JDK8+

-Deploying to Github will require password less authentication.
+Deploying to Github will require password-less authentication.

 This is done by exporting your SSH public key into your Github account.